How to Create a Welcome Email Sequence (5 Emails That Work)

 The goal isn't to send emails.
 The goal is to build a habit.

 You want subscribers to see your name in their inbox and think "oh, this will be good" instead of "ugh, them again."
+The difference between those two reactions is the difference between a list that makes you money and a list that slowly dies.

 That takes two things:

 Consistency without annoyance.
 Your emails should feel like a friend checking in, not a salesperson with a quota.
+There's a fine line between "staying top of mind" and "being that person who won't stop texting."

 Value before asks.
 If your first three emails all push products, you've already lost.
 Give something useful first.
+Build trust.
+Then ask for the sale.
+This isn't complicated.

 The data backs this up.
 Welcome emails have 4x the open rate and 5x the click rate of regular campaigns, according to Experian.
 But only if people actually want to open them.
+Send seven sales pitches in a row and those numbers tank fast.

 The 5-Email Welcome Sequence That Actually Works